thojmr/PregnancyPlus/README.md

 ### Some of the drawbacks of manipulating the mesh instead of the bones directly
 -  Right now clothing can be hit or miss, because of the way the belly grows, clothing will flatten and clip when the belly is set to its largest size
-    -  There are some clothing items in HS2 and AI that simply wont work with the sliders at all because they are marked as not readable
+    -  There are some clothing items in HS2 and AI that simply wont work with the sliders at all because they are marked as not readable in Unity
--  Acessories won't automatically move out of the way of the mesh as they do when you manipulate bones
+-  Acessories won't automatically move with the mesh as they do when you manipulate bones
--  It has bigger impact on performance (only when setting a slider), but doesn't affect the shape of bones which might be a bonus!
+-  It has bigger impact on performance (only when moving a slider), but doesn't affect the shape of bones which is nice!
-- Why not use blendShapes?
+- Why not use static blendShapes?
     - Blendshapes are predefined mesh transitions that could generate the same result.
 However blend shapes depend on the base mesh having the same number of verticies as the original mesh it was created on.
 Because this game relies heavily on Uncensor bodies and a wide verity of clothing, two meshes rarely have the same number of verticies, which limits where you can use pre made blendshapes.
 Instead this plugin calculates the desired mesh positions on the fly when sliders are changed, which doesn't depend on two meshes having the same vertex count/position.
 In short: this allows a wider variety of bodies and clothes.

-## Some TODO items that may or mat not be implemented in the future (depending on interest)
--  Fix clothing flattening at the largest belly sizes (Has been improved already)
--  There are certain clothing items that do not work in the current state.
-Specifically any mesh marked as isReadable = true will not be editable.